prestodb/presto/presto-docs/src/main/sphinx/functions/string.rst

     position ``start``.
 Positions start with ``1``.
 A negative starting position is interpreted as being relative to the end of the string.

+.. function:: trail(string, N) -> varchar

+    Returns the last N characters of the input string.

 .. function:: trim(string) -> varchar

     Removes leading and trailing whitespace from ``string``.